AllanJeremy/something-interesting/README.md

 Based on how we have structured the project, here are a few potential areas of improvement (in no particular order):

-1. **Setup tests om CI/CD deployments for the repo.**

-- This would ensure that tests pass before deploying to production

-2. **Add authentication & authorization to API routes**
+1. **Add authentication & authorization to API routes**

 - Control who has access to what endpoints

-3. **Caching:** Further reduce the load on the database by potentially using an in-memory cache to access frequently accessed records
+2. **Caching:** Further reduce the load on the database by potentially using an in-memory cache to access frequently accessed records

 - This would work particularly well when fetching user/friend information for popular creators, which would be lots of duplicate requests being made to fetch the same thing.

-4. **Track friend request metrics** (sent, received, pending) on the home page.
+3. **Track friend request metrics** (sent, received, pending) on the home page.

 - This can help us derive insight on what players tend to initiate social interactions (which can serve as a growth engine for what type of players to target when marketing / retargeting ads).

-5. **Add typesafety to `.env` by using zod to validate whether or not our environment variables are correctly setup.**
+4. **Add typesafety to `.env` by using zod to validate whether or not our environment variables are correctly setup.**

-6. **Rate limiting:** limit how many requests a user can make over a period of time eg. per minute (prevent spam & ddos)
+5. **Rate limiting:** limit how many requests a user can make over a period of time eg. per minute (prevent spam & ddos)

-7. **Database backups & replication:** snapshots of the database that can be used incase one database instance goes down.
+6. **Database backups & replication:** snapshots of the database that can be used incase one database instance goes down.

-8. **Add a contribution guide**
+7. **Add a contribution guide**

 - This would reside in [CONTRIBUTION.md](CONTRIBUTION.md) and would contain
   - Code style guides: so the codebase remains consistent